A white man shows 5 drawings to a group of participants in a study room.

 While physically fatigued, I came out of the seminar feeling intellectually energized.
 The experience has given me the confidence, as well as tools, to move forward on a three-year research project—partly funded by another generous Paper Project grant from the Getty Foundation—that will lead to an exhibition and digital publication on the RISD Museum’s collection of early modern drawings.

-Developing the exhibition is the perfect opportunity to immerse myself in drawings research and scholarship and to learn firsthand what curating a drawings collection entails.
+Developing the exhibition is the perfect opportunity to immerse myself in drawings research and scholarship, and to learn firsthand what curating a drawings collection entails.
 As I begin the process of reassessing our holdings, questioning the standing of some works, seeing others in a new light, and evaluating opportunities to expand our fine collection, I have no doubt that the lessons learned during our traveling seminar will inform my progress.

 Having met some extremely knowledgeable and passionate young curators of drawings, I also feel like our professional field is moving in a positive direction.
 The closely related field of print studies is experiencing a renaissance, and there are signs that the same is happening with drawings.
-Entire areas of drawing history, such as the Neapolitan school or the broader 17th century, are only now starting to be explored; others await a fresh reassessment.
-In addition, a renewed interest in materials, in artistic process, and in the history of collecting makes drawings an obvious arena to conduct exciting new research.
+Entire areas of drawing history, such as the Neapolitan school or the broader seventeenth century, are only now starting to be explored; others await a fresh reassessment.
+In addition, a renewed interest in materials, in artistic process, and in the history of collecting make drawings an obvious arena to conduct exciting new research.

-I am certain that more opportunities like the one we just had will encourage more people to join the field, give them the confidence to grow, and provide the foundation on which to become confident and creative leaders in prints and drawings curatorship in the 21st century.
+I am certain that more opportunities like the one we just had will encourage more people to join the field, give them the confidence to grow, and provide the foundation on which to become confident and creative leaders in prints and drawings curatorship in the twenty-first century.

 13 participants stand in front the large and opulent Waddesdon Manor

 John Marciari and the seminar participants in front of Waddesdon Manor, home to a rich collection of French drawings.
+Photo: Jennifer Tonkovich